 Ronni is a native of Detroit, Michigan.
 She has a wealth of knowledge and work experience in the fields of Project Management and Information Technology.
 She currently holds a Masters degree in Information Technology.
 And is a certified Project Management professional (PMP) since 2007.
 She is also a certified Lean Six Sigma Green Belt in Process Improvement.
 She has worked in the nonprofit industry for over 13 years.
 And has also worked several years as an IT Consultant for federal government and Telecommunications agencies.
 Ronni currently is responsible for assisting individuals with job readiness skills such as basic computer skills, interviewing skills, resume creation, and career planning.
 She also helps job seekers with job placement.
 She oversees both the Workforce Development and Talent Management Program as well as the Urban Youth Empowerment Program(UYEP).
-She is married and has 2 beautiful, teenage daughters.
+She also teaches Project Management Professional Exam Prep classes at the Urban League.

 Cheryl Paris currently serves as the Advocate Counselor for the Urban League of Greater Chattanooga’s Urban Youth Empowerment Program (UYEP).
 Her responsibilities include providing case management, coaching, referral, and support services to participants enrolled in the program.